Damaging Critical Infrastructure Facility: Texas Penal Code §28.09

 This offense was created by the 88th Texas Legislature in 2023,[2] effective September 1, 2023.[3]

-Damaging Critical Infrastructure Facility is punished as either a first or second degree felony, depending on the circumstances.
-The penalty is ehanced to a first-degree felony if the amount of pecuniary damage to the facility is $100,000 or more or if the actor uses a firearm, drone, cyber attack, or explosive weapon in the commission of the offense.[4]
+Damaging Critical Infrastructure Facility in Texas is punished as either a first or second degree felony, depending on the circumstances.
+The penalty is ehanced to a first-degree felony if the amount of pecuniary damage to the facility is $100,000 or more or if the actor uses a firearm, drone, cyber attack, or explosive weapon in the commission of the offense.[5]

 Damaging Critical Infrastructure Facility | Penal Code 28.09 text with Texas and American Flag in background